Buyer Playbook

 Mitigation LeverTimingWhy It Matters

-Capacity pass-through auditBefore Apr 28Identifies whether supplier can reprice capacity after results
+Capacity pass-through auditBefore Jun 1Identifies whether supplier can reprice capacity after official results

-Demand response enrollmentBefore summer seasonTurns curtailment capability into offsetting revenue
+Demand response enrollmentBefore summer seasonTurns curtailable load into a partial hedge against capacity-cost exposure

 Peak-load controlJune-AugustReduces future capacity tag and coincident peak exposure

 Many Midwest supply contracts quote a fixed energy price but reserve the right to pass through capacity, transmission, or resource adequacy charges.
-Before April 28, pull the executed agreement and look for terms such as capacity adjustment, planning resource auction, resource adequacy, regulatory change, or market pass-through.
+Pull the executed agreement and look for terms such as capacity adjustment, planning resource auction, resource adequacy, regulatory change, or market pass-through.

 If the supplier can pass through the final PRA result, the quoted fixed rate is not actually fixed.
 Ask for a bill-impact scenario at several clearing price levels and require the supplier to identify the specific line item that would change.